 The more you spend time with someone, the better you get to know them and the more likely you are to grow fond of them too.
 It works the same way with our children!

-We’ve made some really great memories doing science experiments together, snuggling up on the couch with books and assembling lapbook projects for our history units.
+We’ve made some really great memories doing science experiments together, snuggling up on the couch with books, and assembling lapbook projects for our history units.

-Close Sibling Relationships
+3. Close Sibling Relationships

 They certainly don’t get along all the time, but there’s no one my kids would rather hang out with than each other.

 While home education in and of itself isn’t a guarantee that your kids will trust Christ as their Savior, it can be a wonderful tool for sharing the Christian faith with them.
-There are countless moments every day to instill biblical values and establish a godly foundation in their lives.

 Studying biology and astronomy, the rise and fall of empires throughout history, and the writing mechanics/literary themes of Scripture all present great opportunities to plant the seeds of the Christian worldview.

 Studies show that 90% of all homeschooled kids retain this worldview into adulthood too, because their parents walked closely beside them in a discipling relationship, without the negative influence of peers and non-Christian teachers.

-Love of Learning
+5. Love of Learning

 Because they’re not following a predetermined set of standards or a rigid curriculum, they have the freedom to think waaaay outside the box.
 Plus, they have the time to do all that playing and exploring which is how children learn best!

-Growth in personal walk with the Lord
+6. Growth in Personal Walk with the Lord

 There’s nothing quite like the feeling of being unprepared and inadequate for a certain task to drive you to utter dependence on God.
-Many times during the last five years, I believed I simply couldn’t do what was laid out before me.
+Many times during the last several years, I believed I simply couldn’t do what was laid out before me.